schombert/Project-Alice/docs/rules.md

 Standard war-joining conditions: can't join if you are already at war against any attacker or defender.
 Can't join a civil war.
 Can't join a war against your sphere leader or overlord (doesn't apply here obviously).
 Can't join a crisis war prior to great wars being invented (i.e. you have to be in the crisis).
 Can't join as an attacker against someone you have a truce with.

 Must be a great power.
+Must not be involved in or interested in a crisis.
+Must be at least define:MIN_MONTHS_TO_INTERVENE since the war started.

+If it is not a great war:
 Must be at least friendly with the primary defender.
-Must not be involved in or interested in a crisis.
+May only join on the defender's side.
 Must not be in a crisis war.
 Defenders must either have no wargoals or only status quo.
 Primary defender must be at defines:MIN_WARSCORE_TO_INTERVENE or less.
 Note, you *can* intervene in a civil war, despite not being able to be called into one normally.

 If the war is a great war:
 It is then possible to join the attacking side as well.
 Must have define:GW_INTERVENE_MIN_RELATIONS with the primary defender/attacker to intervene, must have at most define:GW_INTERVENE_MAX_EXHAUSTION war exhaustion.
+Can't join if any nation in your sphere is on the other side Can't join if you are allied to any allied to any nation on the other side Can't join if you have units within a nation on the other side

+#### Effect

+Join the war.
+Adds a status quo wargoal if it is not a great war and one isn't already present